-It’s a sad fact, but every year about 20,000 more people aged over 65 die in the winter months than at other times of the year.
-Elderly people are more vulnerable to illness during the winter.
+It’s a sad fact, but more people aged over 65 die in the winter months than at other times of the year.
+Whether it’s COVID-19 or something else, elderly people are more vulnerable.
 This is because the cold weather suppresses the immune system and increases the risk of contracting flu and serious colds, and can also contribute to cases of hypothermia, breathing problems and cardiovascular conditions such as heart attacks.

 Keep an eye out for illness